-Herbalists might also include peppermint in herbal remedies for coughs and colds, indigestion or intestinal spasms, as well as topically for relieving headaches and even muscle pain or itchy skin.
+Herbalists might also include peppermint in herbal remedies for coughs and colds, indigestion or intestinal spasms.
+It is also useful topically for relieving headaches and even muscle pain or itchy skin.
 Many studies have shown that peppermint leaves and peppermint essential oil also have antimicrobial and antiviral properties in vitro.

-Researchers report that whilst the peppermint had no effect on virus within cells, it was effective topically on herpes simplex outside cells.
-In other words, whilst peppermint could not affect the virus that was already in cells, it was able to reduce the numbers of virus outside of cells and therefore potentially limit the spread of cold sores.
+Researchers report that the peppermint had no effect on virus hidden within cells.
+But, it was effective topically on herpes simplex outside cells.
+In other words, whilst peppermint could not affect the virus that was already in cells, it was able to reduce viral numbers outside of cells.
+So, potentially limiting the spread of cold sores.

 If you like this post you might also like: